 The Creative Nonfiction Collective hosts an annual CNF writing contest.
-For the second year in a row, we are happy to be collaborating with the Humber Literary Review.
+For the third year in a row, we are happy to be collaborating with the Humber Literary Review.

-Past winners of the contest include Kirsten Fogg, Joshua Levy, Deborah Elderhorst and more.
+Past winners of the contest include Kirsten Fogg, Joshua Levy, Deborah Elderhorst, and Margaret Nowaczyk.

-The winner will be announced in May 2020 at the annual CNFC conference in Toronto.
-First prize includes payment of $750 and publication in The Humber Literary Review.
+Winners will be announced in May 2021 during the 2021 CNFC virtual conference.
+First prize will include a payment of $750 and publication in The Humber Literary Review.